chetanambi/LTFS-Data-Science-FinHack-2/README.md

 | segment              | Business Segment (1/2)     |

 ## Sample Submission
+This file contains the exact submission format for the forecasts.
+Please submit csv file only.
 | Variable             |  Definition        |
 | ---------------------| -------------------|
 | id                   | Unique id for each sample in test set     |
 | application_date     | Date of application     |
 | segment              | Business Segment (1/2)     |
 | case_count           | (Target) Predicted values for test set  |

+## Evaluation

+The evaluation metric for scoring the forecasts is MAPE (Mean Absolute Percentage Error) M with the formula:

+Where At is the actual value and Ft is the forecast value.

+The Final score is calculated using MAPE for both the segments using the formula: